Skip to main content

 2 mentions Positive Neutral Negative

-Users criticize the monetization as a likely cash grab, expressing concern that the game, owned by Snail Games, may be abandoned like their previous products.
+Users perceive the monetization as a cash grab, expressing concerns that the game, owned by Snail Games, may be abandoned like their previous products.
 They suggest waiting for significant improvements before investing.

 • “Update: Just saw that this is owned by Snail Games... looking like another cash grab and then abandonment like all of their other products.”